folio-org/docs/content/en/docs/Metadata/Inventory/_index.md

 ### Instance relationship (analytics and bound-with)

 In the Instance relationship section, you can add any relationships between the instance and other instances.
+This is not the same as the Bound-with data in the Holdings record.

 -   **Parent instances.** The parent instance is the record chosen as the primary record and to which all other child records are linked.
 Information about parent instances (Title, Instance HRID, Publisher, Publication date, ISBN, ISSN) including a link to the corresponding parent instance record displays on the child instance record(s).
 -   **Child instances.** A child instance record is any record that has been associated with a parent record.
 Information about child instances (Title, Instance HRID, Publisher, Publication date, ISBN, ISSN) including a link to each corresponding child instance record displays on the parent instance record.